 This dog food is a reasonable option if you’re on a tight budget.
-We recommend going for their grain-free frozen options, or the grain-free kibble if you’d rather stick to dry food.
+Our research panel recommend going for their grain-free frozen options or the grain-free kibble if you’d rather stick to dry food.

 Of course, this isn’t the best dog food out there, but for owners looking to feed a large pack or that can’t afford the super-premium brands, Leaps and Bounds is better than many.

 Want to read more dog food brand reviews?
 Check out the below: